 But how can we know for sure?
 They're not particularly huge trees to be centurions.
 Could their placement on the mountain crests roughly paralleling the path of the original Appalachian Trail have some simple physical explanation?
 How can we be certain that this isn't just another romantic rural legend?
 And it's not a moot point.
 A lot of the trees are dead, and they're on prime mountain real estate.
 If they are indeed part of our national heritage, the time to protect them is right now.

 The Trail Tree Project involves more than this database registry.
-We are in the process of finalizing a video documentary to present to Institutions and Academic Departments, we have written a book on the subject to be published in December 2011, and we are actively lobbying for Grant funding to expand the Project's scope.
-We envision using these funds for further video documentation, for professional consultation, to pursue safe core sampling of trees where permitted to determine their age, and for additional mapping equipment to outfit volunteers for a more comprehensive survey of the areas.
+We have completed a video documentary in 2015 to present to Institutions and Academic Departments, we have written a book on the subject published in December 2011, and we are actively lobbying for Grant funding to expand the Project's scope.
+We envision using these funds for further video documentation, for professional consultation, and for additional mapping equipment to outfit volunteers for a more comprehensive survey of the areas.

 The documentary and book are both titled Mystery of the Trees.
-The documentary includes filmed interviews of Native American elders from numerous tribes whyo have confirmed their ancestors bent the trees.
-Other interviews have been done with decendants of early pioneers who also passed down parts of the story.
+The documentary includes filmed interviews of Native American elders from numerous tribes who have confirmed their ancestors bent the trees.
+Other interviews have been done with descendants of early pioneers who also passed down parts of the story.
 The book expands on this story and covers it internationally.

 |Click on this graphic to see the trees in the selected rectangle.|